Start Archery shop now open!

 Clicker

-The clicker needs to be carefully set up and the archer’s anchor, posture, alignment, and head position all need to be set in the same repeatable location.
+The clicker needs to be carefully set up and your anchor, posture, alignment, and head position all need to be set in the same repeatable location.
 When this is done, if any discrepancies are made during the shot sequence, this will result in the clicker going off too soon – sometimes even before the anchor is reached, or you could come to full draw and struggle to come through the clicker.
 If either of these happens, the best course of action is to come down with the bow and reset the shot sequence.

 Nose button and kisser

 These act as a reference point for your mouth (kisser) and nose (nose button), which work in a similar way.
 They are both installed onto the string very easily and are generally inexpensive to purchase, whilst offering great results.
+They both help to keep your head in the same position, but care must be taken to set the headfirst then draw to the reference.
+Don’t move your head to meet the kisser or nose button.

 Thanks to Adam at Wales Archery.